FAR-Lab/Interactive-Lab-Hub/Lab 3/demo/README.md

 ## Hardware Set-Up

-For this demo you will need: Your Raspberry Pi, a Qwiic/Stemma Cable, a speaker/aux cable or wired headphones
+For this demo, you will need: Your Raspberry Pi, a Qwiic/Stemma Cable, a speaker/aux cable or wired headphones

 The display (we are just using it for the Qwiic/StemmaQT port.
 Feel free to use the display in your projects)